Anonymous Meeting in Networks: Known upper bound on the size of the graph

-Hence there can be at most $19n$ non-clean executions of procedure $EXPLO^*(n)$ for agent $A$ (notice that, e.g., an agent can make non-clean one exploration in the state {\tt explorer} and then in the state {\tt searcher}, hence for simplicity we add all the above upper bounds).
-A similar analysis shows that during at most $19n$ waiting periods of a duration $2T(EXPLO(n))$ agent $A$ can be met by a new agent.
-Recall that before performing the first execution of $EXPLO^*(n)$ agent $A$ has been waiting for $T(EXPLO(n))+ T(SIGN(n))+P(n,L)$ rounds.
-Hence after at most $T(EXPLO(n))+ T(SIGN(n))+P(n,L) +(2+38n)(2T(EXPLO(n))$ rounds since agent $A$ transited to state {\tt explorer} there has been a clean execution of $EXPLO^*(n)$ followed by a waiting period without any new agent coming.
-Hence agent $A$ declares that gathering is over.
+Hence there can be at most {$19N+2$} non-clean executions of $EXPLO^*(N)$ for agent $A$ (notice that, e.g., an agent can make non-clean one exploration in the state {\tt explorer} and then in the state {\tt searcher}, hence for simplicity we add all the above upper bounds).
+A similar analysis shows that during at most {$19N+2$} waiting periods of a duration $2T(EXPLO(N))$ agent $A$ can be met by a new agent.
+Recall that before performing the first execution of $EXPLO^*(N)$ agent $A$ has been waiting for {$T(SIGN(N))+P(N,L)$ rounds}. {Hence if agent $A$ has not left state {\tt explorer} after at most $\rho=T(SIGN(N))+P(N,L) +(38N+5)(4T(EXPLO(N))$ rounds since it transited to state {\tt explorer}, there has been a clean execution of $EXPLO^*(N)$ followed by a waiting period without any new agent coming during the period of $\rho$ rounds, and thus agent $A$ declares that gathering is over by the end of this period.
+Otherwise, agent $A$ transits to state {\tt searcher} before spending $\rho$ rounds in state {\tt explorer}, in which case it uses at most $2\cdot T(EXPLO(N))$ rounds for one execution of $EXPLO^*(N)$ and after additional at most $2\cdot T(EXPLO(N))$ rounds it finds an idle agent $X$ in state {\tt token} (claim 1 guarantees the existence of such an agent): it then becomes the shadow of either $X$ or of the explorer of $X$.}

 It remains to consider an agent $A$ in state {\tt token}.
 From this state, either at some point the agent transits to state {\tt shadow} or it remains in state {\tt token} till the end of the algorithm.
-In this latter case, its explorer declares that gathering is over after at most $T(EXPLO(n))+ T(SIGN(n))+P(n,L) +(2+38n)(2T(EXPLO(n))$ rounds since it transited to state {\tt explorer}.
+In this latter case, its explorer declares that gathering is over after at most {$T(SIGN(N))+P(N,L) +(38N+5)(4T(EXPLO(N))$ rounds} since it transited to state {\tt explorer}.
 However, as soon as an explorer declares that gathering is over, its token does the same.
-So, agent $A$ declares that gathering is over after at most $T(EXPLO(n))+ T(SIGN(n))+P(n,L) +(2+38n)(2T(EXPLO(n))$ rounds since it transited to state {\tt token} (recall that, according to the algorithm, agent $A$ and its explorer have reached their current state at the same time).
+So, agent $A$ declares that gathering is over after at most {$T(SIGN(N))+P(N,L) +(38N+5)(4T(EXPLO(N))$ rounds} since it transited to state {\tt token} (recall that, according to the algorithm, agent $A$ and its explorer have reached their current state at the same time).